-Each home and community-based services waiver recipient has the right to be treated with dignity and respect and receive services from provider employees who have been trained and are qualified to provide them.
+Each HCBS waiver recipient has the right to be treated with dignity and respect and receive services from provider employees who have been trained and are qualified to provide them.
 In addition, providers are required to maintain privacy and confidentiality in all interactions related to the recipients' services.